 Deadline for submission: April 25, 2022 (completed submissions will receive a $100 stipend)

 Requests will be reviewed and recommended for funding by the Assessment Committee.
-Final coordination and support for proposals will be fulfilled by the Provost and Associate Provost for Assessment and Accreditation.
+Mentorship throughout the length of the project will be provided by the Teaching Learning Center, Library, and Provost's office.

 Successful applications will address the research grant proposal rubric.

 Reports should cite current research from the literature of assessment, and should include what the faculty member learned and recommends for improved teaching at Otis, and beyond.

 Faculty will report on the research and its findings in a format appropriate for dissemination (publication).

 Funds will be dispersed at the completion of various milestones during the research project.